jmazouri/SharpPad/README.md

 SharpPad runs a listening HTTP server in your editor.
 When you call `Dump()` from your code, a request is made to this webserver containing the serialized form of your data.
 The extension formats this request, and presents it.

-This means SharpPad requires an open port on your machine (though only on localhost) - it defaults to `5255`, and can be adjusted in VSCode via the `sharppad.listenServerPort` configuration option, and in your code via the static `SharpPad.Output.Port` property.
+This means SharpPad requires an open port on your machine - it defaults to `5255`, and can be adjusted in VSCode via the `sharppad.listenServerPort` configuration option, and in your code via the static `SharpPad.Output.Port` property.

-You can also have your console output redirect to SharpPad - just call `SharpPad.Output.RedirectConsoleOutput(true)`, and optionally add a second argument for title to separate console output from your other dumps.

-If you'd like to clean the output window programmatically, call `SharpPad.Output.Clear()`.

 ## Troubleshooting/Notes